Tourette's Syndrome

 Tourette’s syndrome usually develops in childhood.
 For many, Tourette’s will continue into adulthood, though some experience a decrease in the severity of their symptoms after their teenage years.
 Tourette’s is an inherited condition.

 As many cases of mild Tourette’s go undiagnosed, it is unclear exactly how common Tourette’s syndrome is.
-It is estimated that 300,000 people in the UK are living with Tourette’s.
+It is estimated that 300,000 people in the UK are living with Tourette’s (1).

 Types of tics

-• Vocal tics: this might be grunting, coughing, making noises, shouting words
+• Vocal tics: this might be grunting, coughing, making noises, or shouting words

-• Physical tics: involuntary movements of a body part or jumping up and down, for example
+• Physical tics: involuntary movements of a body part, for example, jumping up and down or clapping hands

 The frequency and severity of tics usually peaks between the ages of 10 and 12.
 A high number of people find their tics decrease in severity by the age of 18.